mirror/dd-wrt/src/router/python/Doc/library/threading.rst

    Return the thread stack size used when creating new threads.
 The optional *size* argument specifies the stack size to be used for subsequently created threads, and must be 0 (use platform or configured default) or a positive integer value of at least 32,768 (32 KiB).
+If *size* is not specified, 0 is used.
 If changing the thread stack size is unsupported, a :exc:`RuntimeError` is raised.
 If the specified stack size is invalid, a :exc:`ValueError` is raised and the stack size is unmodified.
 32 KiB is currently the minimum supported stack size value to guarantee sufficient